Membership Manual

 1. How the Member Labor System Works

-The uniquely fundamental principle of the Coop’s participatory cooperative model is the requirement of all members to work a shift helping to operate the Coop.
+The uniquely fundamental principle of the Coop’s participatory cooperative model is the requirement of all members to work a shift to help operate the Coop.
 All members are required to work shifts except those who qualify for a work exemption status.
 This principle is called the workslot system or member labor system.

 The workslot system is organized by two features: the type of work you do at the Coop and the time you do that work.
 The types of work represent “Committees” and pertain to particular areas of the Coop’s operations: receiving, stocking, office, front-end (checkout, cashier, entrance), food processing, and maintenance.
 The time you do your work is called a “shift” and would be defined by a day of the week and a start time.
 All shifts at the Coop are 2 hours and 45 minutes in length.